hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Recommendations.md

 ## Routes and Controllers

-The **routes** folder contains functions that apply routes to the router through "controller" types.
-Each Controller is generically contrained over the ``RequestContext`` type, so that it can be used with any Router, RouterGroup or other implementation.
+Put functions for routes in the **routes** folder.
+Controller types can be flexible over a ``RequestContext`` type, so you can use them with any Router, RouterGroup, or other implementation.

-Let's take **UserController.swift** as an example:
+Take a look at **UserController.swift** as an example:

 ```swift
 struct UserController<Context: RequestContext> {